Work and Stay in Argentina: Answers to Questions

 Where does the program take place?

-How much will I be paid?
+How much will I earn?

-Which positions are available?
+What positions are available?

-What if I don’t speak Spanish?
+What if I don’t know Spanish?

 Is there on-site support and assistance?

-How do I pay for the program?
+How can I pay for the program?

 When should I apply for the program?